wout/rosetta/docs/fallbacks.md

-When working with variations of lanuages, like `en-US` or `en-GB`, it's useful for one locale set to fall back on another one.
-Using fallbacks, you can avoid duplication between your locales sets.
+When working with variations of languages, like `en-US` or `en-GB`, it's useful for one locale set to fall back to another one to avoid duplication between your locales sets.

 ## Fallback rules